colognechip/gatemate-pipe/README.md

 ## Run Testbench
 Run `make testcase` to run the testbench (Note that the testbench currently only works for **64-Bit datapath**).

+The testbench also requires the simulation model of the SERDES, which currently can not be disclosed to the public.

 ## Testbench description
 The testbench begins by performing several key state transitions within the PIPE finite state machine (FSM).
 After initialization, it triggers the word alignment process and proceeds to transmit data.
 The transmission lines are modeled in the testbench using four registers `RX_SERIO_N`, `RX_SERIO_P`, `TX_SERIO_N`, and `TX_SERIO_P`, which also allow for manual fault injection to simulate various error detection processes.